Willgunter/Discord-Clone/README.md

 ## Ideas (check when completed)

+- Going to work on:
+        - Fix login screen
+        - Turn server icons from emojis into pictures
+        - make a profile picture for users and current user
+        - let users change color of pictures
+        - make "profile" route more pretty
+        - fix up messages and stuff
+        - Clean up routing and add server / channel feature (???)
+        - Change "Enter text" to "Message {channel name}"
+        - (maybe) clean up routing for nine different routes and make it so that its more scalable
+        - make it able to add servers and channels

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅